 As with all hiking boots, you should consider if the Rogue is a good fit for your feet and a good fit for your hikes.
 Merrell made this lightweight backpacking boot for the growing population of fast-and-light hikers who prefer the feel of trail running shoes to traditional hiking boots.
 The Rogue tries to be both at the same time—a backpacking boot that feels more like a trail running shoe.
 Since it's more of a niche boot than an all-around hiking and backpacking boot, it's important to consider the Rogue's specific pros and cons:

 In terms of features and quality, the Rogue Hiker is easily Merrell's most impressive hiking boot.
-I'm not a Merrell fan, but I can't deny that this boot held its own on two well-known backpacking routes.
-Then I shocked myself by choosing it for a 100-mile trek through the Alps, thanks to its fit and versatile build.
-My feet felt fresh over 10 days of averaging more than 10 miles and 3500 feet of elevation gain.
+I'm not a Merrell fan, but I can't deny this boot has held its own on some of my best backpacking trips.
+I shocked myself by choosing the Rogue for a 100-mile trek through the Alps, thanks to its fit and versatile build.
+My feet felt fresh over 10 days of averaging 11 miles and 3500 feet of elevation gain.
+This isn't the best choice for those who prefer burly backpacking boots.
+But the Merrell Rogue is a lightweight, athletic, and comfortable hiking boot that can pull off harder day hikes and backpacking trips (as well as casual hikes).

 Hiking the Tour du Mont Blanc in Merrell Rogue GTX Hiking Boots